Artifacts and Schemas

 How The Pieces Fit

-initwrites a starter adapter, policy pack, team profile, and local README.reportresolves files through the adapter and writes an evidence artifact.eval draftturns that evidence into a repo-local draft artifact.eval recordturns the evidence or draft into a completed live-eval record.shadow runorchestrates the report plus eval path and can also run proof first.
+initwrites starter Repo Map, Repo Standards, settings, and local README artifacts.reportresolves files through the Repo Map and writes an evidence artifact.standards feedback draftturns that evidence into a repo-local standards-feedback draft artifact.standards feedback recordturns the evidence or draft into a completed standards-feedback record.readinessorchestrates the report plus feedback path and can also run evidence checks first.

 The starter guidance surface also includes .veritas/GOVERNANCE.md, which is a committed governance artifact rather than a disposable generated output.